-- Most Green – The winning entry will utilize the most variety everyday recycled materials and items, based on a master list included in the documentation of recyclable materials based on Howard County’s Recycling Guide for County Collections.
+- Most Green – The winning entry will incorporate the most variety and/or number of everyday recycled materials and items based on the master list included in Howard County’s Recycling Guide for County Collections.

-- Most Scientific– The winning entries will most effectively communicate in writing how their simple machines function and connect to STEM.
-Essay Writing Rubric (for Most Scientific Award)
+- Most Scientific – The winning entry will most effectively communicate in writing how their simple machines function and connect to STEM.

-- Most Humorous – The winning entries will demonstrate the witty use of non-traditional items sequenced to incorporate the element of surprise.
+- Most Humorous – The winning entry will demonstrate the witty use of non-traditional items sequenced to incorporate the element of surprise.
 This does not mean humor in a sketch only.
 Humor should be incorporated into or with the actual operation of the machine.

-- Most Complex – The winning entries will incorporate a minimum of eight steps and be judged on the complexity of the design (e.g., number of steps, variety of machines).
+- Most Complex – The winning entry will incorporate a minimum of eight steps and be judged on the complexity of the design (e.g., number of steps, variety of machines).

 Community Favorite Award